kigster/arduino-library/README.md

 end
 ```

-or, just grab the return value from #find, which is always an array.
+or, just grab the return value from `#find`, which is always an array.

 ```ruby
 all_versions = database.find(name: 'AudioZero')